TorMechia/infiniteawdr/README.md

 ## infiniteawdr
-A Python project which aims to allow for the automatic creation of randomized AI only games in Advanced Wars: Days of Ruin via input scripts to an emulator (MelonDS).
+A Python project which aims to allow for the automatic creation of randomized AI only games in Advance Wars: Days of Ruin via input scripts to an emulator (MelonDS).

 In retrospect, many of the design decisions herein were poorly planned.
 Note that this was created largely as a practice project for learning Git and Python; as such, most of this project's design is... nonideal.